-A small percentage of further submissions are treated as fresh claims by the Home Office.
 Judicial review is the only means to challenge refusal to treat submissions as a fresh claim, and it is only available with the permission of the tribunal.
 In such a challenge the Court must consider whether the Home Office considered the right question, namely, not whether the caseworker thinks it is a strong case, but whether there is a realistic prospect of an immigration judge, applying ‘anxious scrutiny’, thinking that the applicant will be exposed to a real risk of persecution or serious harm on return.
-In so doing, the Home Office caseworker themselves must also use 'anxious scrutiny'.
+In so doing, Home Office caseworkers themselves must also use ‘anxious scrutiny’.
 Whether this has been done is a question the court can consider for itself on the basis of the evidence that the Home Office caseworker had.

 Once they have an appointment (usually 3 to 10 days after it is arranged), applicants need to have the means to travel to lodge their further submissions.
 This is problematic as the Home Office will not pay travel expenses, and most refused asylum seekers who have further submissions to make are destitute.
 Liverpool is more than a day’s round trip by cheapest transport methods (usually bus) from many parts of the UK.
 Although destitute applicants should be eligible for Section 4 support (see section on Reception Conditions: Criteria and Restrictions) as soon as they have alerted the Home Office to the existence of further submissions, in practice, it is extremely difficult to access support while waiting for an appointment, and any support is unlikely to materialise before the appointment.
 It may also be difficult to access Section 4 support while waiting for a decision on whether those further submissions constitute a fresh claim.
 In effect, this means that people with further submissions may be left destitute.